tyler569/haxlel/README.md

 Objectives:
 * make a certain individual hate me for this.
-* allow it to be interpreted in a single-pass with optimizations.
+* allow it to be interpreted in a single-pass with optimizations (generate AST while running it so it can be later optimized if the AST ever gets traversed in the future).
 * allow it to be parsed with no tokens of look ahead.

 ## Program examples